 And there are fewer women the higher you go up the chain of power.

-Women occupy just one in five Cabinet-level positions across the globe.
-In business, there are just seven female CEOs in the FTSE 100 list of the UK’s biggest companies — the same amount are named David.
+Women occupy just one in five Cabinet-level positions across the world.
+In business, there are just seven female CEOs in the FTSE 100 list of the UK’s biggest companies — the same number are named David.

 This is despite some evidence that women make better leaders than men.
 Two major studies of thousands of business leaders have found that female bosses beat their male colleagues in almost all measures of leadership skills, including initiative, motivation and management.